RiverFront Dynamic US Dividend Advantage ETF (NYSEARCA:RFDA) Raises Dividend to $0.16 Per Share

-RiverFront Dynamic US Dividend Advantage ETF (NYSEARCA:RFDA – Get Free Report) announced a dividend on Monday, January 15th, NASDAQ reports.
+RiverFront Dynamic US Dividend Advantage ETF (NYSEARCA:RFDA – Get Free Report) declared a dividend on Monday, January 15th, NASDAQ reports.
 Investors of record on Thursday, June 20th will be paid a dividend of 0.1581 per share on Tuesday, June 25th.
-The ex-dividend date is Thursday, June 20th.
-This is a boost from RiverFront Dynamic US Dividend Advantage ETF’s previous dividend of $0.12.
+The ex-dividend date of this dividend is Thursday, June 20th.
+This is a positive change from RiverFront Dynamic US Dividend Advantage ETF’s previous dividend of $0.12.

 About RiverFront Dynamic US Dividend Advantage ETF